 What happens to your car is really up to you.
 Most of the time, the insurance company will take your vehicle and give you the pre-accident value of your car (minus any deductibles).
 From there, your insurance company will most likely sell your car (or its parts) at an auto auction.

 If you have a sentimental attachment to your vehicle or think you can safely make the repairs the insurance company is unwilling to make, then you can elect to keep your vehicle.
-Just know at that point your car will have a salvage title, which may cause issues or add some extra hoops to jump through.
+Just know at that point your car could have a salvage title, (depending on the age of the vehicle, some states won't issue salvage titles) which may cause issues or add some extra hoops to jump through.
 For instance, beyond making the repairs and needing to pass the DMVs inspection, some insurance companies may refuse to insure a salvage title or may treat the coverage for it differently.

 At Say, we can insure salvage titles, but if you happen to get into another accident, the value of the car may be considered lower, making any payout less than what you would have received with a clean title.